qutip/HierarchicalEOM.jl/README.md

 - [**DEVELOP**](https://qutip.org/HierarchicalEOM.jl/dev/) : in-development version.

 ## Cite `HierarchicalEOM.jl`
 If you like `HierarchicalEOM.jl`, we would appreciate it if you starred the repository in order to help us increase its visibility.
-Furthermore, if you find the framework useful in your research, we would be grateful if you could cite our publication [ [Commun.
-Phys.
-6, 313 (2023)](https://doi.org/10.1038/s42005-023-01427-2)  ] using the following bibtex entry:
+Furthermore, if you find the framework useful in your research, we would be grateful if you could cite our publication [ [Communications Physics 6, 313 (2023)](https://doi.org/10.1038/s42005-023-01427-2)  ] using the following bibtex entry:
 ```bib
 @article{HierarchicalEOM-jl2023,
   doi = {10.1038/s42005-023-01427-2},